On this page

 Kay Rundle

-Kay is the director and an executive coach at Kay Rundle and Associates and chair of the Public Transport Ombudsman.
+Kay is the director and an executive coach at Kay Rundle and Associates.

 Ms Rundle holds a Bachelor of Social Work from the Phillip Institute of Technology, Graduate Diploma in Computing from Monash University, Master of Business from the Royal Melbourne Institute of Technology and Executive Coaching Level I, II and III from the Institute of Executive Coaching and Leadership.
 She is also a graduate of the Australian Institute of Company Directors and won a Local Government Executive Leadership Award in 2006.